January 27th, 2022, by Labtoo's team

 T cells are obtained by taking them from the patient, in a process called leukapheresis.
 After collection, the cells are modified to carry the chimeric antigen receptor CAR.

 Once the cells are ready, they are reinjected into the patient and will start fighting the cancer cells.

-This cell therapy promises very favourable results in eliminating cancers, with the latest trials on severe forms of blood cancer showing up to 93% remission rates.
+This cell therapy promises very favorable results in eliminating cancers, with the latest trials on severe forms of blood cancer showing up to 93% remission rates.

-Of course, this should not be seen as a miracle dure against all cancers.
-Unfortunately, there is not only positive points but also significant disadvantages, as the side effects can be very restrictive, even fatal.
-A lot of research still needs to be done and the companies developing this type of therapy intend to reduce the occurrence of these side effects to a minimum.
+Of course, this should not be seen as a miracle cure against all cancers.
+Unfortunately, there are not only positive points but also significant disadvantages, as the side effects can be very restrictive, even fatal.
+A lot of research still needs to be done and the companies developing this type of therapy intended to reduce the occurrence of these side effects to a minimum.

 Labiotech.eu is full of interesting articles and information.
 One of these articles was used to build this blog post and if you are inclined to have more information on the subject, do not hesitate to consult their article: A cure for cancer?
 CAR-T cell therapy revolutionizes oncology.
 You will find the link in the first comment of this post.